-- Making innuendos, comments, or jokes of a sexual nature about a participant or other behavior that is sexually harassing. - A league official/staff member referencing his or her sexual activities with a participant. - Questioning a participant about his or her sexual activities. - A league official/staff member requesting or sending a revealing or nude photo to a participant. - Exposing participants to pornographic material. - Voveurism - Sending participants communications or photos, whether electronic (e.g. sexting) or otherwise, of a sexually suggestive or explicit nature. - Intentionally exposing a participant to sexual acts. - Intentionally exposing a participant to nudity (except for shared changing areas or locker rooms). - Non-verbal or verbal communication of a sexual nature; physical advances; or sexual solicitation.
+- Making innuendos, comments, or jokes of a sexual nature about a participant or other behavior that is sexually harassing. - A staff member referencing his or her sexual activities with a participant. - Questioning a participant about his or her sexual activities. - A staff member requesting or sending a revealing or nude photo to a participant. - Exposing participants to pornographic material. - Voyeurism - Sending participants communications or photos, whether electronic (e.g. sexting) or otherwise, of a sexually suggestive or explicit nature. - Intentionally exposing a participant to sexual acts.

+- Intentionally exposing a participant to nudity (exception for shared changing areas or locker rooms). - Non-verbal or verbal communication of a sexual nature; physical advances; or sexual solicitation.

-The following defenses are not allowed under any circumstances to an allegation of sexual misconduct: (1) the consent of a minor, mistaking the age of a participant, or that the interaction did not occur during a sanctioned event of the league.
+The following are not defenses under any circumstances to an allegation of sexual misconduct: the consent of a minor, mistaking the age of a participant, or that the interaction did not occur during a sanctioned event of the organization.